idenisovs/money-saver/README.md

 # Money Saver

-This web application helps me to manage my everyday expenses.
+The purpose of Money Saver application to help manage the everyday expenses.

 ## Getting Started